ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 # Footnotes
-[^clt]: With nice distributions, we have strong guarantees via the statistcal test we choose (e.g., [Z-Test](https://en.wikipedia.org/wiki/Z-test)) that our sample mean will not be too far from the true population mean if we have enough samples.
+[^clt]: With nice distributions, we have strong guarantees via the statistical test we choose (e.g., [Z-Test](https://en.wikipedia.org/wiki/Z-test)) that our sample mean will not be too far from the true population mean if we have enough samples.
 [^enum]: I could potentially see some value in actually doing enumeration on small models, e.g., GPT-2.
 To get better handles on methods and measures.
 Results here could be used to inform sampling required for larger models, or even to narrow hypothesis selection for larger models.
 <!-- [^phack]: In classical statistics we have to rely on statistical estimations because it can be difficult to replicate or re-run experiments.
 It's important that results have some guarantee they might generalize.
 Here, costs for testing are much lower, and our primary goal is to just explain as much of the behavior as possible.
 We can design our tests to be more exploratory, and we can use the results of one test to inform the next.  -->